An arithmetic algebraic regularity lemma: Introduction

 In this paper we merge the two themes above, proving an `arithmetic' version of Tao's theorem.
 In particular we prove the following, which are Theorem \ref{main_theorem} and Corollary \ref{main_theorem_fourier} respectively.
 (See Section \ref{qr_prelim_section} for definitions.)
 One typical example to keep in mind for the following result is that of the bipartite `Paley graph', where the definable group is the additive group and the distinguished subset is the set of quadratic residues.
 These graphs are well-known to be quasirandom; see for example \cite{zhao}.

 \begin{theorem} For any $M$, there is a positive constant $C>0$ such that the following holds.
 Suppose $\mathbf{F}$ is a finite field, and that $G$ is a definable group in $\mathbf{F}$ and $D\subseteq G$ is a definable subset, both of complexity at most $M$.
 Then there is a definable normal subgroup $H\leqslant G$, of index and complexity at most $C$, such that, for any cosets $V,W$ of $H$, the bipartite graph $(V,W,xy^{-1}\in D)$ is $C|\mathbf{F}|^{-1/2}$-quasirandom. \end{theorem} \begin{corollary} For any $M$, there is a positive constant $C>0$ such that the following holds.
 Suppose $\mathbf{F}$ is a finite field, and that $G$ is a definable group in $\mathbf{F}$ and $D\subseteq G$ is a definable subset, both of complexity at most $M$.
-Then there is a definable normal subgroup $H\leqslant G$, of index and complexity at most $C$, such that, for any $g\in G$, we have $||\widehat{1}_{H\cap Dg}(\pi)||_{\mathrm{op}}\leqslant C|\mathbf{F}|^{-1/8}$, for every non-trivial irreducible representation $\pi$ of $H$, where we use the convention $\widehat{f}(\pi)=\frac{1}{|H|}\sum_{h\in H}f(h)\pi(h^{-1})$ for the Fourier transform on $H$ of a function $f:H\to\mathbb{C}$. \end{corollary} In Section \ref{special_cases_sec} we make some comparisons with results from \cite{green} and \cite{gowers_groups}, and discuss a few special cases of our result in which one can avoid passing to a proper subgroup $H$; this occurs in particular if $G$ is the additive group of $\mathbf{F}$ and the characteristic of $\mathbf{F}$ is sufficiently large, or if $G$ is the $\mathbf{F}$-points of a simply connected algebraic group defined over $\mathbf{F}$.
-See Section \ref{special_cases_sec} for details.
+Then there is a definable normal subgroup $H\leqslant G$, of index and complexity at most $C$, such that, for any $g\in G$, we have $||\widehat{1}_{H\cap Dg}(\pi)||_{\mathrm{op}}\leqslant C|\mathbf{F}|^{-1/8}$, for every non-trivial irreducible representation $\pi$ of $H$, where we use the convention $\widehat{f}(\pi)=\frac{1}{|H|}\sum_{h\in H}f(h)\pi(h^{-1})$ for the Fourier transform on $H$ of a function $f:H\to\mathbb{C}$. \end{corollary} In Section \ref{special_cases_sec} we make some comparisons with results from \cite{green} and \cite{gowers_groups}, and discuss a few special cases of our result in which one can avoid passing to a proper subgroup $H$; this occurs most generally if $G$ is the $\mathbf{F}$-points of a simply connected algebraic group defined over $\mathbf{F}$, or if the characteristic of $\mathbf{F}$ is sufficiently large and $G$ is the $\mathbf{F}$-points of a simply connected algebraic group over $\mathbb{Z}$ that is simply connected over any field of characteristic $0$.
+The latter case applies for example to the additive group, and in that case our result relates in a similar way to the `finite field model' theorem from \cite{green} as Tao's result from \cite{tao} relates to Szemerédi's regularity lemma; we remark on these connections in Section \ref{additive group section}.
+On the other hand, the former case applies in particular to \textit{semisimple} simply connected algebraic groups; in this case, however, vastly more can be said, and \textit{every} subset is quasirandom, not just definable ones.
+This is well-known to experts, and already remarked upon in a few places – for example in Breuillard's notes \cite{breuillard_2} – but for completeness we give a complete discussion of it in Section \ref{semisimple case section}.

 We also briefly remark that there are two other more general contexts to which we expect the proofs here to generalize; one is to the setting of Section 6.2 in \cite{garcia_macpherson_steinhorn}, of pseudofinite structures satisfying certain additional conditions.
 The other is to the setting of \cite{chevalier_levi}, of definable sets of finite total dimension uniformly definable in the difference fields $(\mathbf{F}_q^{\mathrm{alg}},x\mapsto x^{q})$.
 However we do not pursue these connections explicitly here.